camunda/blog.camunda.org/content/post/2019/06/viadeeprocessapplicationvalidator300.md

 ProcessInstance instance = runtimeService.startProcessInstanceByMessage("initMessage", processVariables);
 ```
-This means that the variables defined and injected to the instance can be accessed globally.
+This means that these variables can be accessed globally.
 {{< figure src="startevent-message.png" alt="Message to start process" title="Message to start process">}}

 At build-time, however, we can already interpret the resulting class files using the [Soot](https://github.com/Sable/soot) tooling.
 Working backwards, we can first find the entry points of process variables into the process scope and then track their origin to find out, that they are known unconditionally.
-In this case vPAV may still issue a warning if you are not using one of your variables.
+In this case vPAV may still issue a warning if you are not using one of your variables later on.

 ## Delegated Code
-The most common approach to call source code is to use a Delegate Expression which points to a bean, that in turn knows the location of the corresponding class that contains the executable code.
-Such access to variables will be found and included in the vPAV-data-flow analysis.
+The most common approach to call custom code is a Delegate Expression which refers to a bean, that in turn knows the location of the corresponding class with the executable code.
+Access to variables therein will be found and included in the vPAV-data-flow analysis.

 {{< figure src="servicetast-delegate" alt="Delegate Expression for ServiceTask" title="Delegate Expression for ServiceTask">}}
 {{< figure src="usertask-delegate.png" alt="Delegate Expression for UserTask" title="Delegate Expression for UserTask">}}